Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 A residency stipend will be provided for the year of training paid by the clinic.
-The stipend is currently $37,000 the 2019 Residency beginning in July 1, 2019- June 30, 2020.
+The stipend is currently $42,000 for the 2021-2022 year.
 Compensation is not contingent upon productivity of the resident.
 Additional benefits such as FICA and professional liability insurance are also funded by the clinic.

 The resident will have the opportunity to purchase health insurance through Wow Vision Therapy, LLC.

 Moonlighting is defined as employment outside of the residency during the term of the residency.
 Moonlighting is permitted while enrolled as a resident in this program ONLY with prior approval of the program supervisor.
 Moonlighting is not permitted to interfere with or be substituted for any assigned residency activity.

 The residency program at Wow Vision Therapy, LLC is fully accredited by the ACOE, 243 N. Lindbergh Blvd., St. Louis, MO 63141, 314-991-4100.